Old Korean

-Old Korean (Note: Due to dialectical differences, Old Korean is known as in North Korea and in South Korea (in modern Hangul).) is the first historically documented stage of the Korean language, typified by the language of the Unified Silla period (668–935).
+Old Korean (Note: Due to dialectal differences, Old Korean is known as in North Korea and in South Korea (in modern Hangul).) is the first historically documented stage of the Korean language, typified by the language of the Unified Silla period (668–935).

 The boundaries of Old Korean periodization remain in dispute.
 Some linguists classify the sparsely attested languages of the Three Kingdoms of Korea as variants of Old Korean, while others reserve the term for the language of Silla alone.
 Old Korean traditionally ends with the fall of Silla in 935.
 This too has recently been challenged by South Korean linguists who argue for extending the Old Korean period to the mid-thirteenth century, although this new periodization is not yet fully accepted.
 This article focuses on the language of Silla before the tenth century.

 Old Korean is poorly attested.
 Due to the paucity and poor quality of sources, modern linguists have "little more than a vague outline" of the characteristics of Old Korean.
 The only surviving literary works are a little more than a dozen vernacular poems called hyangga.
 Hyangga use hyangchal writing.
 Other sources include inscriptions on steles and wooden tablets, glosses to Buddhist sutras, and the transcription of personal and place names in works otherwise in Classical Chinese.
 All methods of Old Korean writing rely on logographic Hanja (Chinese characters), used to either gloss the meaning or approximate the sound of the Korean words.
 Thus, the phonetic value of surviving Old Korean texts is opaque.
 Its phoneme inventory seems to have included fewer consonants but more vowels than Middle Korean.
-In its typology, it was a subject-object-verb, agglutinative language, like both Middle and Modern Korean.
+In its typology, it was a subject–object–verb, agglutinative language, like both Middle and Modern Korean.
 However, Old Korean is thought to have differed from its descendants in certain typological features, including the existence of clausal nominalization and the ability of inflecting verb roots to appear in isolation.

 Despite attempts to link the language to the putative Altaic family and especially to the Japonic languages, no links between Old Korean and any non-Koreanic language have been uncontroversially demonstrated.